Westminster College (Pennsylvania): Campus

 Westminster is located in New Wilmington, Pennsylvania, a town of approximately 2,100 residents located 50 mi north of Pittsburgh and 80 mi south of Erie and Cleveland on a 300 acre campus.
+The S. R. Thompson House was built by college professor S. R. Thompson in 1884 and is now a dormitory.

 Academics

 Westminster College is accredited by the Middle States Commission on Higher Education.
 In the 2025 U.S. News & World Report college rankings, Westminster College was ranked 108th (tied) of 211 national liberal arts colleges.

-Westminster College has been named one of the nation’s Top 100 liberal arts colleges by Washington Monthly in its 2025 College Guide and Rankings.
+Westminster College has been named one of the nation's top 100 liberal arts colleges by The Washington Monthly in its 2025 College Guide and Rankings.

-In 2009, The Washington Monthly ranked Westminster College "third in social mobility" among 253 liberal arts colleges.
-In 2010, Forbes ranked Westminster first in the nation as the "Best College for Women in Science, Technology, Engineering and Math."

 Student organizations

-Student Government Association

-The Student Government Association (SGA) exists primarily for governing and providing entertainment for the student body.
+The college has a Student Government Association that exists primarily for governing and providing entertainment for the student body.
+There are four fraternities and five sororities at Westminster College, and approximately half of the student body is involved in Greek life.

-Greek life

-The four social fraternities each have their own off campus house which junior and senior class brothers can live in.
-Each of the five sororities have their own respective hall in a sorority dorm building on campus that sisters can live in if they choose.

-The fraternities are: Alpha Sigma Phi, Phi Kappa Tau, Sigma Nu, and Theta Chi.
-The sororities are: Alpha Gamma Delta, Kappa Delta, Phi Mu, Sigma Kappa, and Zeta Tau Alpha.

-Publications

-Westminster has one alumni publication and three student publications.
-The alumni publication is Westminster College Magazine, a quarterly magazine detailing on-campus and alumni activities.
-Student publications include The Holcad, a weekly student newspaper; Argo, the university's student-run yearbook; and Scrawl, an annual literary magazine.